 Students are prohibited from using entertainment devices during instructional time.
 These items should remain at home.
 Students who bring such devices are responsible for securing them.
 Hardaway High School is not responsible for lost or stolen devices.

 BELL SCHEDULE

-The bell schedule is available on the school website.
+The bell schedule is available on the school website and on teacher-hosted Canvas pages.
 Students will have 5 minutes for traveling between classes.

 Lunch is approximately 25 minutes.